0065paula/docs/source/h5_doc.md

 #####Customer Gateway
 ![](ide_stack_vpc_cgw.png)<br /><br />
-A <a href="http://docs.aws.amazon.com/AmazonVPC/latest/NetworkAdminGuide/Introduction.html">Customer Gateway</a> is an indication of an external gateway owned by you (VPN endpoint).
+A [Customer Gateway](http://docs.aws.amazon.com/AmazonVPC/latest/NetworkAdminGuide/Introduction.html) is an indication of an external gateway owned by you (VPN endpoint).
 You must add the CGW ip address in the properties pannel.

 When you link a VGW to a CGW, you must define the network prefix in the properties pannel.<br />
 ![](ide_stack_vpc_cgw-vpn.png)

 #####Network Interface
 ![](ide_stack_vpc_net.png)<br /><br />
-A <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html">Network Interface</a> is an additional network card that you can add to any instance.<br />
+A [Network Interface](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) is an additional network card that you can add to any instance.<br />
 You can link the card to any instance and set the network properties in the right pannel.

 ####3.3 Top menu bar